St Trinian's (film): Release

 St Trinian's premiered in London on 10 December 2007 and was theatrically released on 21 December 2007 by Entertainment Film Distributors.

 Home media

 St Trinian's was released on DVD on 14 April 2008 by Entertainment in Video.

 Reception

 Box office

 The film grossed £12,042,854 in the United Kingdom, surpassing its £7 million production budget.
 As of 18 July 2010 the film had grossed a worldwide total of $29,066,483.
-It was the fifth highest-grossing film during the Christmas season of 2007, behind Enchanted, I Am Legend, Aliens vs. Predator: Requiem and The Golden Compass.
-It ranks in the top grossing independent British films of the past decade.

 Critical response

 Rupert Everett was praised by critics for his performance.

 St Trinian's received mixed reviews.
 Empire wrote that the film "fuse[s] an understanding of what made the originals great with a modern feel – the writers have fulfilled their end of the bargain, even tweaking some of the weaker points of the original story."

 The Observer wrote that it "is raucous, leering, crude and, to my mind, largely misjudged, with Rupert Everett playing Miss Fritton as a coquettish transvestite with the manners of a Mayfair madam.
 The attempts to shock us fail, though Cheltenham Ladies College may well be affronted to hear one of its teachers say 'between you and I'.
 But the preview was packed with girls aged from seven to 14 who found it hilarious, and especially enjoyed Russell Brand."

 Derek Malcolm, in The Evening Standard, wrote: "Structurally, the new movie is a mess, and it doesn't look too convincing either, with cinematography that uses all sorts of old-fashioned dodges to raise a laugh", and "when you look at it again, the old film was not only superior but rather more radical.
 This St Trinian's looks as if it is aiming at the lowest common denominator, and finding it too often."

 On the film-critics aggregate website Rotten Tomatoes, St Trinian's holds a 32% positive rating, with the consensus "Both naughtier and campier than Ronald Searle's original postwar series, this St. Trinian's leans on high jinks instead of performances or witty dialogue."